marcobarilari/layerfMRI-toolbox/README.md

 * Quality metrics (`LAYNII`) as tSNR, noise distribution etc.

-* For almost each process, it spits out a logfile `process_name_YYYYMMDDHHMMSS.txt` which is what is printed in the comand line.
-Useful for debuggin and when multiple processeses are running on the background in remote machines within seprate sessions (e.g. using `screen`).
+* For almost each process, it spits out a logfile `YYYYMMDDHHMMSS_process_name.txt` which is what is printed in the command line.
+Useful for debugging and when multiple processeses are running on the background in remote machines within separate sessions (e.g. using `screen`).

 ### Data input format